Odhynn/Naerk/content/archive/angaeradh-before-the-winter-came.md

 the dwarven representatives heading to Kultaria, offed them, and appeared in their stead as the Champion of Selanahr.
-The dwarven rulers soon learned what had transpired as tales of her exploits in the south against the Hordes of Fallfaunt reached the Athalahri shores, yet did not take action against her or debunk her ill-gotten Selanahri representative status so as not to show weakness.
+The dwarven rulers soon learned what had transpired as tales of her exploits in the south against the Hordes of Fallfaunt reached the Athalaari shores, yet did not take action against her or debunk her ill-gotten Selanahri representative status so as not to show weakness.